 If you're unsure where to start or evaluating some options, this prompt will help.

-Now that you identified your project, you're going to build your first notebook in Gemini and attach reference files.
+Now that you identified what to create, you're going to build your Notebook in Gemini and attach reference files.

-Run this prompt to help your Project stay on task.
+Instructions tell Gemini how to respond inside every chat in this Notebook.
+Run this prompt to help your Notebook stay on task.